-In addition to in-person training as we adapt to the virtual learning landscape, NRI is building a community of practice around land stewardship for the outdoor enthusiasts and private landowners alike with mini-experiences developed from materials created during face-to-face training and presentations.
-These private land stewardship decks are meant for everyone from the classroom to the field.
-They're interactive and meet the learner where they want to explore the information.
+In addition to in-person training as we adapt to the virtual learning landscape, NRI is building a community of practice around land stewardship for the outdoor enthusiasts and private landowners alike with mini-experiences and interactive publications developed from materials created during face-to-face training and presentations.
+These private land stewardship publications are meant for everyone from the classroom to the field.
+They meet the learner where and how they want to explore the information.

-Since the launch of these experiences decks, we've seen our communities band together to recreate education so that it can be available in new ways.
-These decks came about as a charge to take existing materials from previous presentations, from flash drives, or publications collecting dust on shelves, and shake them up so that anyone on the other side of a screen anywhere in the world could access them.
+Since the launch of these interactive publications, we've seen our communities band together to recreate education so that it can be available in new ways.
+These virtual publications came about as a charge to take existing materials from previous presentations, from flash drives, or publications collecting dust on shelves, and shake them up so that anyone on the other side of a screen anywhere in the world could access them.

 You can find and share these anytime.
 Click, open, explore, shuffle through the content and save up the information.
 You can quiz your knowledge gained at the end; a great component for classrooms and youth learning environments especially.

 We'll continue to make these experience decks available to stewards of the land, wildlife and discovery to bridge the gap from urban and classroom audiences to rural communities and private land in Texas and beyond.

-Shelby joined the Texas A&M Natural Resources Institute in August 2017 as a student technician and now serves as a Project Coordinator I. As a part of the engagement team, her work focuses on managing and expanding the In…
+Shelby joined the Texas A&M Natural Resources Institute in August 2017 as a student technician and now serves as a Project Coordinator II.
+As a part of the engagement team, her work focuses on managing and expanding the I…

 Abigail joined the Texas A&M Natural Resources Institute in April 2017 as a student assistant.
 She currently works as an Extension Associate on a variety of projects, but she was instrumental in creating resources for the…